Last updated on December 15, 2022

 Doom Whisperer

-While Doom Whisperer was an excellent finisher in Uro Sultai decks in Standard when it lived there and then again later in Historic, it also helped find and enable the powerful titan.
+While Doom Whisperer was an excellent finisher in Uro Sultai decks in Standard when it lived there, and then again later in Historic, it also helped find and enable the powerful titan.

 Dragon’s Rage Channeler

 As you may have already guessed, Dragon's Rage Channeler is a total powerhouse that shook both Modern and Legacy’s meta.
 Multiple graveyard synergies often come together thanks to this creature.
-Additionally, having a 3/3 for one mana is a format breaker in every format it touches.
+Additionally, having a 3/3 for 1 mana is a format breaker in every format it touches.

 Lazav, the Multifarious